wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/site-recovery/site-recovery-hyper-v-site-to-azure.md

 	> - **/proxyUsername** : Optional parameter that specifies the Proxy user name (if proxy requires authentication).
 	> - **/proxyPassword** :Optional parameter that specifies the Password for authenticating with the proxy server (if proxy requires authentication).

->[AZURE.NOTE]You can configure each of the individual Hyper-V host to use different network bandwidth settings to replicate virtual machines to Azure.
-Learn more about [How to Manage on-premises to Azure protection network bandwidth usage](https://support.microsoft.com/zh-cn/kb/3056159)
+>[AZURE.TIP]You can configure each of the individual Hyper-V host to use different network bandwidth settings to replicate virtual machines to Azure.
+Learn more about [How to Manage on-premises to Azure protection network bandwidth usage](https://support.microsoft.com/kb/3056159)

 ## Step 4: Create Azure resources